 IPHI’s Center for Health and Information Technology (CHIT) assures that public health data and information are used to strengthen policy, planning and program development by working for improved public and private data collection, integration and dissemination.

-In February 2015 the Illinois Public Health Institute, in partnership with the Michigan Public Health Institute, was selected by the Robert Wood Johnson Foundation (RWJF) to serve as the National Coordinating Office (NCO) for a new initiative to foster multi-sector information sharing to improve the health of communities.
-As part of RWJF’s “Culture of Health,” Data Across Sectors for Health (DASH) will support grantee collaborations to engage non-traditional sectors and strengthen information sharing among partners.
-DASH will also identify barriers, opportunities, promising practices and indicators of progress to share with the field.
-Click here to learn more about DASH.
+In February 2015 the Illinois Public Health Institute, in partnership with the Michigan Public Health Institute, was selected by the Robert Wood Johnson Foundation (RWJF) to serve as the National Program Office (NPO) for a national initiative to foster multi-sector information sharing to improve the health of communities.
+As part of RWJF’s “Culture of Health,” Data Across Sectors for Health (DASH) is supporting local collaborations to engage non-traditional sectors and strengthen information sharing among partners.
+DASH is also identifying barriers, opportunities, promising practices and indicators of progress to share with the field.

 The Illinois Framework for Healthcare and Human Services, a multi-agency collaborative, coordinates the use of technology and shared data across Illinois’ federally-funded healthcare transformation initiatives.
 The Illinois Framework is building connections between state agencies, and leveraging multiple federal investments that enable better information sharing, to give Illinois and its service providers the ability to adopt a more efficient, comprehensive approach to service delivery.
 The Framework Stakeholder Engagement Project is engaging health and human service consumers, community-based providers, advocates and state employees to gather ideas and develop a more user-friendly, consumer-focused system.
 IPHI has served as the Framework’s lead partner in engaging stakeholders since 2011.
 In total, IPHI has led more than 100 events across the state and online, and more than 2,500 stakeholders have participated in Illinois Framework activities.
 Click here to learn more about the Framework.